-Rykneld Homes made significant investment into its Information Technology (IT) in 2021/2022 which has enabled the move from onsite servers to a cloud-based infrastructure.
-This has enabled agile working with remote access systems for staff to be able to work effectively from any location.
+Rykneld Homes made significant investment into its Information Technology (IT) which has enabled the move from onsite servers to a cloud-based infrastructure.
+This has supported agile working with remote access systems for staff to be able to work effectively from any location.
 The new Agile Working Policy provides RHL employees the opportunity for a better work life balance, travel cost reductions, reduced carbon omissions and meets rise in the expectations in the current applicant lead jobs market so RHL remains competitive.
+Rykneld Homes has relocated to newly refurbished offices at 2013, Mill Lane, Wingerworth.